-The court found that the oral contract fell outside of the statute of frauds because an oral contract that failed to state that performance was to have a specific duration beyond one year was, as a matter of law, the functional equivalent of a contract of indefinite duration for the purposes of the statute of frauds and thus, outside the proscriptive force of the statute.
-Additionally, the district court erred by engaging in factfinding in accessing construction management services, which was inappropriate on summary judgment.
+An oral contract that does not say, in express terms, that performance is to have a specific duration beyond one year is, as a matter of law, the functional equivalent of a contract of indefinite duration for the purposes of the statute of frauds.
+Like a contract of indefinite duration, such a contract is enforceable because it is outside the proscriptive force of the statute regardless of how long completion of performance will actually take.

 Plaintiff-appellant C. R. Klewin, Inc. and defendants-appellees Flagship Properties and DKM Properties had entered into an oral contract that failed to specify explicitly the time for performance.
 Plaintiff filed suit claiming defendants' breach of the parties' oral contract to perform as construction manager on all phases of the project.
 It appeared that the construction project was intended to take three to ten years.
 The matter came before the Supreme Court of Connecticut pursuant to a certified question from the federal court of appeals.

 Does the provision of the statute of frauds requiring a writing for an "agreement that is not to be performed within one year from the making thereof," render unenforceable an oral contract that fails to specify explicitly the time for performance when performance of that contract within one year of its making is exceedingly unlikely?